probcomp/Gen.jl/docs/src/tutorials/mcmc_map.md

 ### Exercise
 #### Improving the heuristic
 Currently, the RANSAC heuristic does not use the current trace's information at all.
-Try changing it to use the current state as follows:
+Try changing it to use the current state as follows: Instead of a constant `eps` parameter that controls whether a point is considered an inlier, make this decision based on the currently hypothesized noise level.
-Instead of a constant `eps` parameter that controls whether a point is considered an inlier, make this decision based on the currently hypothesized noise level.
 Specifically, set `eps` to be equal to the `noise` parameter of the trace.

-Examine whether this improves inference (no need to respond in words here).
+Examine whether this improves inference.

 ```@example mcmc_map_tutorial
 # Modify the function below (which currently is just a copy of `ransac_proposal`)